open-rmf/roscon_workshop/README.md

 # roscon_workshop
-Materials for Open-RMF workshop at ROSCon 2022 Kyoto
+Materials for Open-RMF workshop at ROSCon 2022 Kyoto.
+See guide [here](docs/conference/conference.md) for workshop at a conference.

 ![](docs/workshop.png)